shapedthought/session-report-to-xlsx/README.md

 be deleted automatically after the final run.

 Note the program assumes that each run has the same quantity of hosts per-report, per-session.
-If there are more/less in one or more then program may skip that report or the 'name' column maybe skewed.
+If there are more/less in one or more then program may skip that report or the 'Date' column maybe skewed.